Aaronsss/RH-Setup/README.md

 ### How to install
 1. Install Pi OS onto your SD card using raspberry pi imager (https://www.raspberrypi.com/software/)
-2. Paste the RH folder from this repository into your SD card (note 2 drives will appear use the one you can see files in)
-3. Add the following command to firstrun.sh on the line above 'rm -f /boot/firstrun.sh':
+2. Add the following command to firstrun.sh on the line above 'rm -f /boot/firstrun.sh'
 ```
 sed -i '/exit 0/d' /etc/rc.local
 echo "while [ "'$(hostname -I)'" = '' ]; do
   sleep 2
 done

-cd /home/aaron/
+cd /home/pi/
 if [ ! -d './RH-Setup-main' ]; then
   wget https://github.com/Aaronsss/RH-Setup/archive/refs/heads/main.zip
   unzip ./main.zip
   chmod 744 ./RH-Setup-main/rh-pi-setup.sh
-  chown aaron -R ./RH-Setup-main/
+  chown pi -R ./RH-Setup-main/
-  chgrp aaron -R ./RH-Setup-main/
+  chgrp pi -R ./RH-Setup-main/
+  mkdir /boot/RH/
 fi

-su aaron -c '~/RH-Setup-main/rh-pi-setup.sh' >> /boot/RH/log.txt
+su pi -c '~/RH-Setup-main/rh-pi-setup.sh' >> /boot/RH/log.txt

 exit 0" >> /etc/rc.local
 ```
+3. If you have set up the raspberry pi with username other than pi you will need to change the pi username in the code above to the usernae you have used in 4 locations.
+Make sure you don't change the rh-pi-setup text
 4. Open /boot/RH/rc.local file and change USERNAME for the username you set your pi up with and save the file
 5. Remove the SD card from your PC and install it into your Pi
 6. Apply power to the PI and the install script will begin